bbatsov/batsov.com/_posts/2021-11-03-a-note-about-recruiters.md

 I recall that once I was told I was "too technical" for one managerial role.
 I asked what the hell does this mean and as expected got some bullshit answer.

 Such interactions leave a pretty bitter aftertaste and tend to be carried around by word of mouth.
 Proper timely feedback is essential in recruitment.
 Never forget this!

+## Using the Guide

+### Programmers

+I'd encourage you to respond with a link to the guide to every tech recruiter that engages with you in a frustrating manner.
+I know that's what I'll be doing going forward.
+My favorite response goes like this:

+> No, I'm not interested in your opportunity, but you might be interested in reading https://batsov.com/articles/2021/11/03/a-note-about-recruiters/

+### Recruiters

+I guess it's quite obvious, but still - master the guide and level-up your game.

 ## Epilogue